EevaL/cleandata/CodeBook.md

 # Output data:
-The script produces two separate csv files.
+The script produces two separate txt files.

-1. fulldata.csv
+1. fulldata.txt
- This csv file contains data for each measurement for each test subject and activity.
+ This file contains data for each measurement for each test subject and activity.
 The actual measurement data is a subset, containing only mean and standard deviations for each measurement.

  "subject" - number identifying the test subject (person) "Activity" - a text value explaining what the test subject was doing at the time of the measurement.
  "tBody*", fBody* and tGravity* - fields giving various mean() or standard deviation std() values for each measurement.

-2. summarydata.csv
+2. summarydata.txt
-This csv file contains a summary of the data per test subject and activity.
+This file contains a summary of the data per test subject and activity.
 The summary is based on mean value for each person and activity.

  "subject" - number identifying the test subject (person) "Activity" - a text value explaining what the test subject was doing at the time of the measurement.